windy-li/mallocli.github.io/data-structures/treap.md

     if (node == null) {
         return null;
     }
     if (key < node.key) {
         node.left = delete(node.left, key);
     } else if (key > node.key) {
         node.right = delete(node.right, key);
     } else {
-        // If the key is same as root'key, then this is the node to be deleted

         if (node.left == null) {
-            // If left is null, make right child as root node = node.right;
+            node = node.right;
         } else if (node.right == null) {
-            // If right is null, make left child as root node = node.left;
+            node = node.left;
         } else {
-            // Both left and right are not null

             if (node.left.priority < node.right.priority) {
                 node = leftRotate(node);
                 node.left = delete(node.left, key);